kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 What signals should users be paying attention to when the feature is young that might indicate a serious problem?
 -->
-If there is significant increase in `node_resize_resync_errors_total` metric means the feature is not working as expected.
-In case of pending pods and hot plug of resource but still there is no change `scheduler_pending_pods` metric means the feature is not working as expected.
+An operator should roll back the feature if there is a sustained spike in the `kubelet_node_resize_errors_total` metric, indicating the Kubelet is deadlocking or failing to write to the host filesystem.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?